 Certain drugs can help control symptoms.
 They include:

-Antidizziness medications.
+Antidizziness medicines.
 These help relieve vertigo.

 Sedatives.
 These help you relax and sleep during a vertigo attack.